Blog

 MA plans looking to keep their newly acquired or historical 4- and 5-Star Ratings will need to start a quality planning process aimed at significant investments in new models and programs that address value-based programs differently.
 It is critical that while a well-deserved “deep breath” is in order, plans should not allow themselves to be lulled into a false sense of security and continue pushing forward harder than ever on quality improvement programs.

-For questions, please contact Anthony Davis or Sarah Owens.
+For questions, please contact our experts below.

 Headshot of Sarah Owens